 A British tradition of journalism thrives on telling its stories dramatically.
 That means news or reportage with intrigue, drama, be it tragedy or comedy, and a sense of immediacy and presence.
-This tradition has a form close to literature (which we will deal with in Part 1 of Volume 5), but it is strictly non-fiction - as is science.
+This tradition has a form close to literature, 12 but it is strictly nonfiction - as is science.